colasoo/FISCO-BCOS-DOC/docs/manual/console.md

 #### Contract compilation tool

-**The console provides a special compilation contract tool that allows developers to compile Solidity contract files into Java contract files.** Two steps for using the tool:
+**Console provides a special compilation contract tool that allows developers to compile Solidity contract files into Java contract files.** Two steps for using the tool:

   - To place the Solidity contract file in the `tools/contracts` directory.
   - To compile the contract by running the `sol2java.sh` script in the `tools` directory (**requires specifying a Java package name**).
 For example, to copy the `HelloWorld.sol` contract to the `tools/contracts` directory, and to specify the package name as `org.com.fisco`.
 The command is as follows: